isc-projects/stork/changelog_unreleased/1436-shutdown-fails-if-database-is-down.md

 [bug] slawek

-    Fixed a bug that prevents the server from gracefully shutting down while the database is down.
-Added customizable timeouts for database read/write operations.
+    Added configurable timeouts for database read/write operations.
-    (Gitlab #1436)
+    These settings may be useful to avoid the read or write hangs when the server looses connectivity to the database (Gitlab #1436)